etcd-io/etcd/Documentation/modules.md

 The Lock module implements a fair lock that can be used when lots of clients want access to a single resource.
 A lock can be associated with a value.
 The value is unique so if a lock tries to request a value that is already queued for a lock then it will find it and watch until that value obtains the lock.
+You may supply a `timeout` which will cancel the lock request if it is not obtained within `timeout` seconds.
+If `timeout` is not supplied, it is presumed to be infinite.
+If `timeout` is `0`, the lock request will fail if it is not immediately acquired.
 If you lock the same value on a key from two separate curl sessions they'll both return at the same time.

 Here's the API: